 Easy deviled eggs: You don’t have to break out a bowl and a mixer.
 Just top halved hard-boiled eggs with a thin smear of mayonnaise, some spices you love (smoked paprika, furikake), slices of avocado, radish, or prosciutto, and you’re good to go with a snack that’s high protein and rich in nutrients.
 If you plan to eat on the plane and you’re worried about the smell, opt for plain boiled eggs instead.

 Tuna salad on seed crackers: Homemade flaxseed crackers serve as a perfect crisp surface for salads and spreads.
 Unlike traditional crackers, they won’t spike your blood sugar.
 Top with tuna salad, chicken salad, or guacamole.
 The soluble fiber in flax can help you avoid travel-related digestive distress.

 Salmon cucumber boats: Halve an English cucumber and hollow it out by removing the seeds with a spoon.
 Mash canned or smoked salmon together with cream cheese, and fill in your cucumber boats with the mixture.
 If you want to feel fancy, top with minced chives.
 It’s like a party hors d’oeuvre that will energize you and keep your blood sugar on an even keel.

-No Prep Required: Things You Can Buy and Bring to the Airport
+No Prep Required: Healthy Travel Snacks You Can Buy and Bring to the Airport

 If pre-trip food prep feels too much for your to-do list, here are some conveniently packaged travel snacks you can buy before you go.